augustinevt/remazing_code_challenge/step_one/README.md

 # Remazing Code Challenge

 #### description:
-This project is a official response to a coding challenge prompt provided by Remazing
+This project is a official response to stage one of a coding challenge prompt provided by Remazing

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Uses Fontawesome for Icons.

 ### To view locally: